Dame Helen Gardner(1908–1986)

 Dame Helen Louise Gardner, DBE, FRSL

-The Finchley schoolmaster's daughter who took a starred First in English at St Hilda's College Oxford in 1929, taught at Royal Holloway College from 1934, returned to Oxford in 1941, became the Merton Professor of English Literature from 1966 to 1975, and edited the New Oxford Book of English Verse (1972) on the post-Quiller-Couch canon-revision principle that ran the senior post-war academic English-poetic taste.
+The Finchley schoolmaster's daughter who took a starred First at St Hilda's Oxford in 1929, became the Merton Professor of English Literature, edited the definitive editions of Donne, and produced the New Oxford Book of English Verse that set post-war academic poetic taste.

-Helen Louise Gardner was born at the family house at 86 Etchingham Park Road, Finchley, north London on 13 February 1908, the only daughter of Charles Henry Gardner, the headmaster of the Stationers' Company's School in Hornsey, and Helen Mary Roadknight, a teacher.
-The household was lower-middle-class London-Anglican of the Edwardian decade: small north-London semi-detached house, the father at the Stationers' School during weekdays and at the Anglican parish church on Sundays, the household running on a substantial library of senior English-classical-and-religious literature that the boy-and-girl reading life ran across.
-She was schooled at the North London Collegiate School at Edgware from twelve to eighteen on the school-academic-scholarship system of the period, took the London Matriculation examination in 1925 at seventeen with first-class results in all six subjects, and was admitted on the open scholarship to St Hilda's College Oxford in October 1926 at eighteen.
+Helen Louise Gardner was born at Finchley in north London on 13 February 1908, only daughter of the headmaster of the Stationers' Company's School and a teacher.
+She was schooled at the North London Collegiate School, took the London Matriculation with first-class results in all six subjects at seventeen, and was admitted on the open scholarship to St Hilda's College Oxford in 1926.

-She read English Language and Literature at Oxford from 1926 to 1929 under the English-Oxford-Honours-School syllabus of the immediate post-1925 period (the senior post-Quiller-Couch reform Honours School syllabus that had been established at Oxford in 1925 on the principle of distinguishing the literary-critical from the philological work of the discipline).
-She took the final Honours examinations in 1929 with a starred First, the Oxford English-school first-class degree of her year, and was the first woman to win the Charles Oldham Shakespeare Prize for the same year on the Examination Schools paper on Shakespeare's tragedies.
-The small starred-First-and-Oldham combination was the academic-launch event of her career.
+She read English Language and Literature at Oxford under the post-Quiller-Couch Honours School syllabus and took the final examinations in 1929 with a starred First, the Oxford English-school first-class degree of her year, and was the first woman to win the Charles Oldham Shakespeare Prize the same year.
+The starred First and the Oldham together were the launch of her career.

-She took a junior-assistant-lecturer post at the Royal Holloway College in Egham from 1934 to 1941 (the women's-only college of the University of London, which had been a teaching-university constituent college since 1882 and was, in the late 1930s, the English-graduate-women's-college of the University of London), and returned to Oxford in 1941 at thirty-three on the St Hilda's College tutorial-fellowship offer of the same year.
-The Oxford period across 1941 to 1975 was the productive register of her academic career.
-She wrote across the period the English-Department-Oxford works of her generation: *The Art of T. S. Eliot* (1949, the foundational post-war academic study of the English-language modernist poet), *The Business of Criticism* (1959, the foundational lecture-series on the senior post-Leavis literary-critical method of the period), and the *Religion and Literature* (1971, the closing volume of her academic-monograph work).
+She held a junior lectureship at Royal Holloway College from 1934 and returned to Oxford in 1941 on a St Hilda's College tutorial fellowship.
+The Oxford period from 1941 to 1975 was the productive register of her career: The Art of T. S. Eliot (1949), the foundational post-war academic study of the modernist poet, The Business of Criticism (1959), and Religion and Literature (1971).

 Achievements